-- [170] The Complainant further argued that the HUB decision dealt with an application to the Alberta Court of Queen's Bench by the municipality to appeal the decision of a composite assessment review Board. - [171] The composite assessment review board in HUB found a building containing approximately 70 leased units, described as "HUB Mall", to be 100% exempt from taxation. - [172] The municipality argued that the services provided by the leasees were available to the public, there was no restrictions on the leasees to provide services to students, and that there was no evidence pertaining to how any individual tenant was connected to educational purposes. - [173] Notwithstanding the municipality's argument, the composite assessment review board found Hub Mall to be 100% exempt from taxation following the Alberta Court of Appeals guidance in U of A. - [174] On the application for appeal, the municipality argued the composite assessment review board erred and applied the wrong test. - [175] However, Justice Lee held that the board utilized the test set out in U of A, which was binding on the board, as well as the courts, and accordingly the application for appeal was denied. - [176] The Board giving regard to all the evidence, the presented decisions, and arguments, finds that the subject property is not exempt from taxation.
-In arriving at the decision, the Board considered the evidence of demonstrated use of the subject property, of which there was none. - [177] The Board also considered HUB decision wherein the justice found no difference between it and the U of A decision heard by the Alberta Court of Appeal regarding leased premises exempt because they were being used in connection with education.
-However, with the subject property, there is no evidence to show it is used in connection with education. - [178] The Board finds that the subject property is not exempted for educational purposes, nor is it exempted based on the religious education.
+- [157] The Complainant further argued that the HUB decision dealt with an application to the Alberta Court of Queen's Bench by the municipality to appeal the decision of a composite assessment review Board. - [158] The composite assessment review board in HUB found a building containing approximately 70 leased units, described as "HUB Mall", to be 100% exempt from taxation. - [159] The municipality argued that the services provided by the leasees were available to the public, there was no restrictions on the leasees to provide services to students, and that there was no evidence pertaining to how any individual tenant was connected to educational purposes. - [160] Notwithstanding the municipality's argument, the composite assessment review board found Hub Mall to be 100% exempt from taxation following the Alberta Court of Appeals guidance in U of A. - [161] On the application for appeal, the municipality argued the composite assessment review board erred and applied the wrong test. - [162] However, Justice Lee held that the board utilized the test set out in U of A, which was binding on the board, as well as the courts, and accordingly the application for appeal was denied. - [163] The Board giving regard to all the evidence, the presented decisions, and arguments, finds that the subject property is 100% exempt from taxation.
+In arriving at the decision, the Board considered the Carmelite decision wherein the justice found that despite a building on the site was deemed taxable, that the entirety of the property held was used in connection with their purpose and was found to be exempt. - [164] The Board also considered HUB decision wherein the justice found no difference between it and the U of A decision heard by the Alberta Court of Appeal regarding leased premises exempt because they were being used in connection with education. - [165] The Board had inconclusive evidence on what exactly was taking place within the leased premises with the Respondent admitting that it had not inspected the interior and the Complainant indicating that it is primarily used for storage. - [166] Regarding the student dormitories, the Board finds that the entirety of the subject property is a post-secondary institution providing wide exemption status to the property held except the student dormitories.